Suraj151/esp8266-framework/README.md

 1. Pick the group — drivers for silicon, middlewares for network and device operations, modules for orthogonal features, threading for execution, top level for cross-cutting concerns.
 2. Forward-declare the concrete class and declare the `extern` singleton at the bottom.
 3. Guard it with the same flag that gates the service consuming it, so no existing port has to provide anything until it opts in.
-4. Add a stub to the mock device so the off-device build still links.
+4. Add an implementation to the posix port so the off-device build still links.
 5. Write it up here.

 An interface with exactly one implementation is usually a sign the abstraction is premature — keep it in device-specific code until a second port needs it.